REMMY2027/cybersecurity-portfolio/README.md

 # Hi, I'm Remmy 👋

 I'm a recent MSc graduate in Network and Information Security, and I'm on a mission to land my first role as a SOC Analyst.
-This GitHub is where I document everything I'm learning — every TryHackMe room I complete, every Security+ topic I study, and every project I build.
+This GitHub is where I document everything I'm learning; every TryHackMe room I complete, every Security+ topic I study, and every project I build.

 I believe the best way to learn cybersecurity is to do it, not just read about it.
-So everything you'll find here comes from actual hands-on work — real terminals, real tools, real investigations.
+So everything you'll find here comes from actual hands-on work; real terminals, real tools, real investigations.

 ---